mguterl/progression/README.md

 # progression

 progression provides a set of simple utility classes and a DSL for measuring an objects progress through a progression of steps.
+This is especially useful for defining and calculating profile completion status in a social application.

+There are a few existing solutions similar to progression, but they try to do too much.
+The other options that I am familiar with are either coupled with ActiveRecord or ActionController in some way.

 ## DSL syntax